zxshah/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ntp.md

         all:
           enabled: <bool; required>

           # Standard ACL to apply to NTP serve.
-Only one ACL per VRF can be configured.
 All ACLs are applied in the 'in' direction.
           access_group: <str>

           # Standard IPv6 ACL to apply to NTP serve.
-Only one ACL per VRF can be configured.
 All ACLs are applied in the 'in' direction.
           ipv6_access_group: <str>
           vrfs:
             - name: <str; required>